carserayater/monkey-wallet-go/docs/functional-tests.md

 Button copy tr. id | Pop up "Copied!" and tr. id should be copied to clipboard.
 Button explore transaction | Trtl explorer opens in default browser with the right transacton.
-Receive trtl | Balance updates automatically and new confirmed transaction added to list previous transactions Send TRTL, address diff. than 99 chars or 187 chars | error: address invalid Send TRTL, address not start by TRTL | error: address invalid Send TRTL, amount is 0 or less | error: amount should be greater than 0 Send TRTL, amount is not a number | error: amount invalid Send TRTL, amount + fee is more than available balance | error: available balance is insufficient Send TRTL, small valid amount | dialog for confirming transfer.
-After confirmation, popup TRTL sent. amount is received on the other end
+Receive trtl | Balance updates automatically and new confirmed transaction added to list previous transactions Send MTIP, address diff. than 99 chars or 187 chars | error: address invalid Send MTIP, address not start by MTIP | error: address invalid Send MTIP, amount is 0 or less | error: amount should be greater than 0 Send MTIP, amount is not a number | error: amount invalid Send MTIP, amount + fee is more than available balance | error: available balance is insufficient Send MTIP, small valid amount | dialog for confirming transfer.
+After confirmation, popup MTIP sent. amount is received on the other end
-Send TRTL, invalid payment id | error: wrong payment id format Send TRTL, valid payment id | popup TRTL sent. amount is received on the other end with correct payment id Send TRTL, valid integrated address | popup TRTL sent. amount is received on the other end with correct payment id from integrated address
+Send MTIP, invalid payment id | error: wrong payment id format Send MTIP, valid payment id | popup MTIP sent. amount is received on the other end with correct payment id Send MTIP, valid integrated address | popup MTIP sent. amount is received on the other end with correct payment id from integrated address
 Select the option local blockchain, restart | local blockchain should still be selected Open wallet with local blockchain selected and TurtleCoind started before | TurtleCoind should not be started automatically and should not close after wallet is closed
 Open wallet with local blockchain selected and TurtleCoind not started before | TurtleCoind should start automatically and should close after Nest is closed